Revised January 9, 2019; August 4, 2019; September 8, 2019

 8. At the First Buddhist Council just three months after the Parinibbāna of the Buddha, only a framework of the theory was recited.
 More was added at the second Council, and the task was completed only at the third Council.
 It was this completed Tipitaka that was written down in 29 BCE at the Fourth Buddhist Council; see, “Preservation of the Buddha Dhamma.”

-- It is essential to realize that the whole Tipitaka was written down by Arahants at the Fourth Council.
+- It is essential to realize that hundreds of Arahants at the Fourth Council wrote the whole Tipitaka.
 That included the complete Abhidhamma Pitaka.

 9. The absence of Arahants (in significant numbers) started around the second century CE, and coincided with the rise of Mahāyāna and the “contamination” of Theravada which culminated in the Visuddhimagga of Buddhaghosa; see, “Historical Timeline of Edward Conze.”